The US presidential elections are just around the corner, and unsurprisingly, there’s a lot of buzz about cybersecurity.

 DDoS (Distributed Denial of Service)

 DDoS attacks are a favorite tactic of cybercriminals.
-A successful DDoS can take the targeted site offline for as long as the attacker wants.
+A successful DDoS attack can take the targeted site offline for as long as the attacker wants.
 These are being used more frequently in politics; for example, in 2019, the UK’s Labour Party website was hit by several DDoS attacks.

 No doubt you already know that DDoS attacks are frequently waged against businesses and other non-political organizations too.
 In the past, many DDoS assaults didn’t have an obvious motive (at least, none that the victim could discern).
 Today, more and more DDoS events are extortion attacks.
 The attackers launch the DDoS, and then contact the victim with a straightforward threat: “Pay us a ransom, or we will keep your site offline until you do”.